TrishadKano/DATA-SCIENCE-PROJECTS/MACHINE LEARNING/README.md

 ### Description

-- In this project, I developed a machine learning-based disease prediction system using the Support Vector Machine (SVM) algorithm.
+- In this project, I developed a machine learning-based system to predict whether a patient is diabetic or not, using the Support Vector Machine (SVM) algorithm.
 SVM was chosen for its effectiveness in handling high-dimensional data and binary classification problems.
-The system processes healthcare datasets containing features such as blood pressure, glucose levels, BMI, age, and more.
+The system analyzes healthcare datasets containing features such as blood pressure, glucose levels, BMI, age, and other relevant patient information to provide accurate predictions.

 ### Aim:

-- To build and deploy a disease prediction system using SVM that provides accurate, real-time medical predictions based on patient data inputs, supporting early diagnosis and intervention.
+- To build and deploy a real-time diabetes prediction system that determines whether a patient is diabetic or not, supporting early diagnosis and timely medical intervention.

 ### Tools Used:

 - Python (Pandas, NumPy, Scikit-learn, Streamlit)

-- Jupyter Notebook
+- Jupyter Notebook for development and experimentation

 - Streamlit (for model deployment and user interface)